 Constantly seeking the will of God?
 Facing doubts about God

 Ever ask the questions that have already been answered?
 God’s Word explains God’s character, nature, and how He desires that we live.
 The Ten Commandments, Jesus’ Sermon on the Mount, Gospels, and Paul’s New Testament Letters (Epistles) are but a few examples of how God reveals His plan for living for His glory.
 When you are struggling, remember the mercy, grace, and love of your Savior!
-Psalm 103 is a great prayer when facing doubts and fears.
+Pray through/meditate on Psalms 103, 117, and 145!

 Here’s a beautiful song about how God reaches out to us during the darkness: